(This article updated 8/25/25 – so many changes since this article was first posted, it was time for an update – BW)

 For many years, junk and robocalls were relatively few and far between for most people.
-The National Do Not Call Registry worked well for a while.
-Legitimate companies were generally very compliant, and the violations were rare.
+The National Do Not Call Registry worked well for a while for people in the U.S. Legitimate companies were generally very compliant, and the violations were rare.

 But over the last few years, the number of junk calls started climbing.
 Nearly 46 billion robocalls went out in 2020 in the US alone.